Skip to content

 Where to go?

 For most first-time foreign visitors the answer is the Big 4 — Beijing, Shanghai, Xi'an, Chengdu — plus a UNESCO day trip from the chosen base.
-The 11 hubs below give the foreigner-honest 2026 read on each destination: what's iconic vs overrated, where to stay walking-distance to the main attractions, how to pair with high-speed rail, and what to skip.
+The 12 destinations below give the foreigner-honest 2026 read on each: what's iconic vs overrated, where to stay walking-distance to the main attractions, how to pair with high-speed rail, and what to skip.

 Chongqing is the founder's home city (8 years on the ground, weekly walks across the Yuzhong Peninsula since 2018), so that hub has the deepest first-hand coverage including 8 dedicated attraction articles (Hongyadong night view, Jiefangbei, Two Rivers Cruise, Yangtze Cable Car, Ciqikou old town, Wulong UNESCO day trip, Dazu Rock Carvings UNESCO, Yangtze Three Gorges multi-day cruise).
-The other ten hubs — Beijing, Shanghai, Xi'an, Chengdu, Guangzhou, Hangzhou, Suzhou, Luoyang, Zhangjiajie and Guilin/Yangshuo — cover the iconic sights with growing in-region depth.
+The other eleven — Beijing, Shanghai, Xi'an, Chengdu, Guangzhou, Hangzhou, Suzhou, Luoyang, Zhangjiajie, Guilin/Yangshuo and the Yunnan region — cover the iconic sights with growing in-region depth.

-Luoyang shipped as the eleventh and newest hub — a 6-tab landing page for the ancient capital of 13 Chinese dynasties on the Yi River.
-The marquee is the UNESCO Longmen Grottoes (about 100,000 carved Buddhist statues across more than 1,400 caves over a 1 km cliff face, started in 493 CE, with the famous 17.4 m Vairocana Buddha at the Fengxian Temple cave), and the cohort covers the White Horse Temple (the world's first Buddhist temple, founded 68 CE), the Sui-Tang capital ruins at Yingtian Gate and the Sui-Tang Luoyang City Heritage Park, the Luoyi Ancient City night-tourism quarter, Guanlin Temple (where Guan Yu's head is buried), the Luoyang Museum, the famous April peony festival, the Laojun Mountain day trip, where to base (the old town vs Wangcheng Park vs near Luoyang Longmen HSR), the small LYA airport with honest routing via Zhengzhou or Xi'an, the three railway stations (with the 1h25m Xi'an-Luoyang HSR pair as the cohort's strongest cross-city section), the two-line metro plus the Bus 71/81 to the Grottoes, and the Luoyang Water Banquet (the 24-course Tang-dynasty banquet form that survives only here).
-The newest hubs are built Path-2 editorial-aggregated — the editorial team is Chongqing-based, not resident in those cities.
+Luoyang, the ancient capital of 13 Chinese dynasties on the Yi River, is one of the two most recent additions.
+The headline sight is the UNESCO Longmen Grottoes (about 100,000 carved Buddhist statues across more than 1,400 caves over a 1 km cliff face, started in 493 CE, with the famous 17.4 m Vairocana Buddha at the Fengxian Temple cave), alongside the White Horse Temple (the world's first Buddhist temple, founded 68 CE), the Sui-Tang capital ruins at Yingtian Gate, the Luoyi Ancient City night-tourism quarter, Guanlin Temple (where Guan Yu's head is buried), the Luoyang Museum, the April peony festival, the Laojun Mountain day trip, the small LYA airport with honest routing via Zhengzhou or Xi'an, the 1h25m Xi'an-Luoyang HSR pair and the Luoyang Water Banquet (the 24-course Tang-dynasty banquet form that survives only here).
+The newest hubs are built from official sources, Amap routing and aggregated traveller reports by the Chongqing-based editorial team.

-Yunnan shipped as the twelfth hub and the site's FIRST regional hub — one landing page covers FOUR bases (Kunming, Dali, Lijiang, Shangri-La) because the data proves they are one trip, with the regional `yunnan` keyword (14.8K US / 127.2K global) larger than any individual city sub-seed and the Kunming-Dali-Lijiang HSR (opened 2018-2023) physically connecting three of the four bases.
-The cohort has three marquees rather than one — Lijiang Old Town (UNESCO 1997, the cultural anchor), Tiger Leaping Gorge (one of the world's deepest gorges, the famous foreign-traveler high-trail trek) and Jade Dragon Snow Mountain (the 5,596 m sacred peak with the cable car to 4,506 m, the cohort's highest-CPC affiliate target) — plus two UNESCO supporting deep-dives, Stone Forest (UNESCO 2007, the Kunming day trip) and the Yuanyang Hani Rice Terraces (UNESCO 2013, the photographer's sunrise in the deep south).
-The hub surfaces the regional specifics: KMG as a 240-hour transit port, the altitude reality (every base above Kunming is above 1,900 m, Shangri-La sits at 3,200 m on the Tibetan-plateau edge), and the unique consular reality — Kunming hosts the largest Southeast-Asian consular cluster in China (Vietnam, Laos, Myanmar, Cambodia, Thailand, Malaysia, Bangladesh) while Western nationals have no consulate anywhere in Yunnan and route via Beijing, Shanghai or Guangzhou.
+Yunnan is the other recent addition and the site's first regional page — one page covering four bases (Kunming, Dali, Lijiang, Shangri-La) because they are one trip: the Kunming-Dali-Lijiang high-speed railway, opened in two phases in 2018 and 2023, physically connects three of the four.
+The region has three headline sights rather than one — Lijiang Old Town (UNESCO 1997), Tiger Leaping Gorge, one of the world's deepest, and Jade Dragon Snow Mountain, the 5,596 m sacred peak with a cable car to 4,506 m — plus Stone Forest (UNESCO 2007) as the Kunming day trip and the Yuanyang Hani Rice Terraces (UNESCO 2013) in the deep south.
+Three regional realities shape any Yunnan plan: Kunming Changshui works as a 240-hour visa-free transit port, altitude sets the pace (every base sits above 1,900 m, Shangri-La at 3,200 m on the Tibetan-plateau edge), and Western nationals have no consulate anywhere in Yunnan and route via Beijing, Shanghai or Guangzhou — while Kunming hosts the largest Southeast-Asian consular cluster in China.

 The planning journeyYou are here — Stage 3